sett-and-hive/ssacc/README.rst

 Requirements
 ------------

-Python 3.6+.
+Python 3.7+.

 Windows Support
 ---------------

 Developed on Windows 10, initially (Note the batch file).
 More recently with WSL.
+No longer tested on Windows.

 Dependencies
 ------------